slamora/brackets-wiki/CodeMirror-v3-integration.md

 * Horizontal position of gutter is different.
 Fixed in [add307e5](https://github.com/adobe/brackets/commit/add307e5f9bda545e1863ac50e52711aa897b7f6)
 * Can't horizontally scroll all the way to the right (last few characters are cut off).
 Fixed in [add307e5](https://github.com/adobe/brackets/commit/add307e5f9bda545e1863ac50e52711aa897b7f6)
 * Inline editor doesn't align properly with parent editor (line numbers).
 Fixed in [add307e5](https://github.com/adobe/brackets/commit/add307e5f9bda545e1863ac50e52711aa897b7f6)
+* After opening one editor, opening another one on a different line doesn't open, or opens one on a line other than the one the cursor is in.
+Fixed in [05e8aa](https://github.com/adobe/brackets/commit/05e8aa684fb54947fbba74ffe8918dde6444662d)

 ## Porting changes from our fork of CodeMirror